Code-ReaQtor/NoShell/README.md

 #### Problem

-Then command is relatively easy.
-However, if you have a ton of credentials and a bunch of passwords that are not easy to remember, management becomes a mess.
+Then command is relatively easy, however, if you have a ton of credentials and a bunch of passwords that are not easy to remember, management becomes a mess.
 Next solution is to use a password manager.
-However there is a separate User Interface and you need to switch windows to copy and paste the username, host, password, etc. "one by one".
+One issue, there is a separate User Interface and you need to switch windows to copy and paste the username, host, password, etc. "one by one".

 #### Solution